There is nothing like the bond between a parent and their child, and the type of relationship they have can determine the child’s future behavior.

 Attachment theory is the study of the relationships between people.
-Much of the focus is on long term relationships like parents with their children and romantic partners.
+Much focus is on long-term relationships, like parents with their children and romantic partners.
 It is a bond created in emotion, and this learned behavior begins in childhood with primary caregivers and continues to impact their behaviors throughout life.
 Attachment theory is about comfort and protection.

 Attachment Theory and Psychology

 Attachment theory is important to psychology because it is what leads to the development of a sense of security.
 When children are able to develop this sense of security, this leads to trust and attachment to a caregiver, which later in life leads to the ability (or lack thereof) to develop and maintain relationships.

 This also determines the ability of a child (and later adult) to explore and learn outside of relationships because that trust and safety is there for them to fall back on.

 Bowlby (John) was a British psychologist and the pioneer of attachment theory.
 In his book Attachment and Loss (1969), he described attachment as “a lasting psychological connectedness between human beings”.
 He studied and tried to understand separation anxiety when children were separated from caregivers and called it a learned behavior.
 Bowlby also identified four different types of attachment: secure, anxious-ambivalent, disorganized, as well as avoidant.

 Freud Attachment Theory

 Freud (Sigmund) is the “Father of Psychoanalysis” who in 1938 found the bond between mother and child is unconscious and is the dominant force that determines patterns of behaviors throughout the lifespan.
 Freud also coined the stages of child development: oral, anal, phallic, latency, and genital.
 For infants, he found, there is pleasure obtained from sucking on objects as an infant (oral phase) which leads to attachment to whatever it is that provides that pleasure.